bbcmicrobit/PythonEditor/docs/translations.md

 ### 2.2 Stable releases and backports
 There two main stable release branches of the editor can be found at:

-[python.microbit.org](http://python.microbit.org)  - which contains available languages that have been translated ([see 2.3](https://paper.dropbox.com/doc/Python-Editor-Translation-Release-Strategy-DRAFT--AkD8w7FV~luvLTduPPtgQXZlAg-51mKmhhctvRyNxmN38aZ7#:h2=2.3-Available-languages))
+[python.microbit.org](http://python.microbit.org)  - which contains available languages that have been translated.
 [python.microbit.org/v/beta](http://python.microbit.org/v/beta) - which contains available languages that have been translated and any proposed available languages.
 It may be the case that the beta editor is updated with new languages and strings more often than the live editor as we test out new languages.

 At present, changes to translations will not be backported to legacy stable release branches, for example python.microbit.org/v/0.
 Doing so would require maintaining wholly separate copies of each set of translations and massively increases the burden on translators.
 Previous releases will have translations frozen at the time they are released.